For the U.S. Network of Clinics

 - Registration of staff

-2. REST server to collect patients’ medical data.
-The sensors attached to patients collect medical data (e.g. blood pressure, movements, etc.) and send it to the measurements server.
-This server stores gathered data and provides an API to fetch it.
+2. REST server to collect patient’s medical data.
+The sensors collect medical data (e.g. blood pressure, movements, etc.) and send it to the measurements server.
+This server stores gathered data and allows using API to fetch it.

 3. Chat server.
 The web interface enables easy doctor-patient communication.
 At home, a patient owns a TV equipped with connected SNA.
 To contact a patient, a doctor makes a call by using a web browser.
 The patient has this incoming call displayed on the TV and can accept the call.

 4. Report server.
 Patient’s medical data can be processed and presented graphically.
-The Report server sends a request for patient’s measurements to the API server and then processes the data and draws up the chart to report back the visualized results.
+The Report server sends a request for patient’s measurements to the API server and then processes the data and draws up a chart to report back some visualized results.
 Any changes in patient’s health condition are fixed in the chart for a doctor to monitor the efficiency of patient’s treatment.

 5. Survey builder server.
 The server assists medical professionals in keeping patients informed of the efficiency of treatment and other changes.
 It sends out medical surveys that can be generated both automatically or manually.